Golf Getaway in Southwest Louisiana

 The main clubhouse sets the day up with the inviting southern charm of the staff.
 The pro shop, in a small building adjacent to the clubhouse, is fully stocked with all your golf needs and a friendly staff as well.
-Upon our arrival, we were welcomed to the course by assistant golf professional Jonathan Jester.
-He offered some great tips for playing the course that over the next few hours we would learn was sage advice—aim for the center of the greens on the par 3’s (especially the sixth hole), think twice before deciding to go for hole seven in two, and the carry over water on the 16th hole is longer than you think.
+Some tips from their onsite golf professional: aim for the center of the greens on the par 3’s (especially the sixth hole), think twice before deciding to go for hole seven in two, and the carry over water on the 16th hole is longer than you think.

 The challenge gets underway on the first hole, a 514-yard par 5 with bunkers guarding the fairway on both sides.
 An accurate drive sets up a decision—go for the green in two, meaning you have to carry the front bunker or put yourself in position to pitch on in three.
 Par is a good opening score here.

 There are birdie opportunities over the next few holes, but the Cajun heat of south Louisiana gets cranked up on what locals call their version of Augusta National Golf Club’s “Amen Corner” on holes five, six, and seven.
 It begins with hole five, a medium-length par 4, but don’t let it fool you—if you try to cut too much off the left side you can find yourself in marshland quick.
 Get your par and move on.

 Next up, one of several signature holes at Gray Plantation—hole six, a short par 3 that is big on accuracy.
 While there are no bunkers surrounding the green, it sits on a peninsula with very little room for error on any side.
 This is where the advice to aim for the middle of the green comes in handy.
 Par is a great score here.